ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     ![UrBackup server Logs Live Log clients list](images/g041/urbackup_server_logs_live_log_list.webp "UrBackup server Logs Live Log clients list")

-    Click for instance on the `k3sagent01` client, and a new page will open in your browser:
+    Click for instance on the `k3sagent01` client, and a new page opens in your browser:

     ![UrBackup server Logs client k3sagent01 client log](images/g041/urbackup_server_logs_k3sagent01_client_log.webp "UrBackup server Logs client k3sagent01 client log")

     Be aware that you do not see the whole client log here, just some of the most recent entries and those that may appear after them.
 To see the full log, you have to go to the file found at `/var/log/urbackupclient.log` in the client.

     The final detail to know about this `Logs` page is the `Reports` form, that allows you to send summaries of the backups done by email.
 This feature doesn't work as is, UrBackup needs to connect to an email server to send these messages.
-I'll show you later were to put this configuration.
+You will learn later were to put this configuration.

 6. Another informative tab is the `Statistics` one: